Posted on May 26, 2015

 The Portland metro for this report includes five counties – from Yamhill to Clark.
 While some areas saw a very low inventory – including 1.1 months in the Beaverton/Aloha area, 1.3 months in NE Portland, and 1.5 in SE Portland, other areas such as Mt.
 Hood and Yamhill County were considerably higher at 5.8 and 4.1, respectively.
 Below is a heat map showing the region’s inventory level by zip code.

 You may have seen our Facebook post about real estate photography gone horribly wrong.
 That link gave many people a good chuckle, but can you imagine if it was your own home?
 Sadly, many real estate agents, for one reason or another, choose not to use professional photography.
-Beyond the studies that show that listings with professional photographs sell faster and for more money, we want buyers make an appointment see your home to be verifying what they see online, not walking through listings that don’t meet their criteria.
+Beyond the studies that show that listings with professional photographs sell faster and for more money, we want buyers to make an appointment to see your home to verify what they see online, not walk through listings that don’t meet their criteria.
 Better photos result in better qualified showings.

 Putting a home on the market involves more than just snapping a few pictures, putting a sign in the yard, and posting to the MLS.
 It’s entirely likely that the day the photographer arrives at your home it will be the best your home has ever looked.
 The landscaping will be fresh, everything will be put away in it’s place, the clutter gone or packed away (you’re moving anyways so you might was well get an early start), you may have had staging done with your possessions or rented furniture.
 All the things that put your home in the best light.
 We’ve heard more than once, “We should have done this years ago.”
 Read More

 Our latest infographic featuring the February Residential Review for the Portland Metro can be found below.
 As the data shows, the sales price saw a slight draft – though not significant for this time of year.
 The number of new listings hitting the market has increased, but there is still a high demand, as seen in the continued low inventory and increase in closed sales.